autoSteve/ha-solcast-solar/README.md

 Aside from forecasts, the Solcast service also estimates the likely past actual generation during the day for every rooftop site, based on high resolution satellite imagery, weather observations, and how "clear" the air is (vapour/smog).
 This data is referred to as an "Estimated actual", and it is generally quite accurate for a given location.

 Getting estimated actual data does require an API call, and that API call will use up API quota for a hobbyist user.
 You will need to factor API call consumption for this purpose when taking advantage of automated dampening, with one call used per configured Solcast rooftop site per day per API key.
-(Reduce the API limit for forecast updates in options accordingly.)
+(Reduce the API limit for forecast updates in options by one for a single rooftop site, or by two for two sites.)

 Past estimated actual data is acquired at or around 00:20 each day (local time), with new factors for the day ahead modelled at 00:50.